 – excessive sweating at night

-Today, new and more dangerous, antibiotic resistant strains of the disease are prevalent and have created a major public health crisis in a number of large cities worldwide.
-It is advised that you seek medical aid immediately if you have TB in the active or latent state.
+Today, new and more dangerous antibiotic-resistant strains of the disease are prevalent and have created a major public health crisis in a number of large cities worldwide.
+It is advised that you seek medical aid immediately if you have TB in an active or latent state.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.